10 Mistakes Childminders make on Parent Questionnaires

 Parents have mixed reactions to the idea of ‘structured activities’ and ‘homework’.
 Some love it and want more of it.
 Others don’t feel it is appropriate.
 In deciding what to do with your children and families, you need to look carefully at your families and at what you are trying to achieve in your setting.

 The amount and type of activities you offer as suggestions to parents is going to be important and depend very much on what YOUR parents will do.
-An activity could be as simple as loaning a book to parents once a week to match a theme you are exploring in your setting, or could involve you ‘assigning’ activity sheets (like the colouring pages or maths sheets from my Childminding Best Practice Monthly Packs) for example.
+An activity could be as simple as loaning a book to parents once a week to match a theme you are exploring in your setting, or could involve you ‘assigning’ activity sheets (like colouring pages from the Childminding Best Practice monthly toolkits) for example.

 When I used to take the children to music club once a week, as we left we were handed a colouring page.
 This colouring page was different from ‘ordinary colouring pages’ because the ‘Teddies Guitar Lady’ had given it to us to do.
 We took that colouring page very much more seriously than others we might do during the week that followed.
 So if you establish these assigned colouring pages, toys or reading books as important and as things to be taken seriously, then parents and children are more likely to treat them as such.